vidishsirdesai/projects/README.md

 ### New dataset
 The new dataset with all the above changes made is stored in: [link](datasets/network_anomaly_dataset_cleaned.csv).

-# Tableau Dashboard
+# Analysis of Factors Associated with Intrusions in a Network using Tableau
-Tableau dashboard has been created using the new dataset.
+Tableau Viz:

-Link:
+Dataset used: (goto the link, [link](datasets/network_anomaly_dataset_cleaned.csv)).